2NE1 (2011 EP): Commercial performance

 2NE1 2nd Mini Album debuted at number one on the Gaon Album Chart in the chart issue dated July 24–30, 2011.
 It was the top-selling album in the month of July with 54,900 copies being sold in just three days.
-The singles off of 2NE1 showed to be some of the most popular songs in South Korea during 2011; "Lonely", "Don't Cry" and "I Am the Best" were ranked 4th, 5th and 7th on the year-end Gaon Digital Chart, respectively.
-"Ugly" and "Hate You" additionally ranked within the top 50.
-In Japan, Nolza claimed the top spot on the weekly Japanese Oricon album chart, and became the second South Korean girl group album to do so in the chart's history.

-In Taiwan, the mini-album debuted atop the G-Music East Asia album chart in the issue dated August 26 – September 1, 2011, making it the group's first number-one album in the country.
-It additionally peaked at number 12 on the Combo album chart during the same week.
-In the United States, the mini-album peaked at number 4 on the Billboard US World Albums chart and number 34 on the Top Heatseekers Album chart.
+In Japan, Nolza claimed the top spot on the weekly Oricon Albums Chart, where it became the first Japanese debut album by a South Korean group to reach number one, and the second album by a K-pop girl group to top the chart in its history.
+Elsewhere, the record debuted atop the Taiwanese G-Music East Asian album chart in the issue dated August 26 – September 1, 2011, making it the group's first number-one album in the country.
+It additionally peaked at number 12 on the combo record chart during the same week.
+In the United States, the EP peaked at number four on the Billboard US World Albums chart and number 34 on the Top Heatseekers Album chart.